 Government initiatives like Working on Waste (WoW) sub-programme under the auspices of the Expanded Public Works Programme (EPWP) and Gauteng Youth Jobs in Waste Programme create jobs.

-- Department of Water and Sanitation (DWS) www.dwa.gov.za
+- Department of Water and Sanitation (DWS) www.dws.gov.za

 Find the different Waste Management Guidelines and Waste Management Policies documents under the “Document Library” menu option on the website.

-- Department of Public Works www.publicworks.gov.za
+- Department of Public Works and Infrastructure www.publicworks.gov.za

 Several projects dealing with waste management have been run as part of the Expanded Public Works Programme (EPWP).
 These include the Food for Waste Programme, Youth and Waste, and the Youth Jobs in Waste Programme.